urbit/urcrypt-sys/README.md

 # urcrypt-sys
-Bindings to urcrypt for cryptographic functions used in Urbit jets.
+Rust bindings to urcrypt for cryptographic functions used in Urbit jets.